Bnwokoma/rocky-pxe-kickstart-lab/README.md

 ```

 You'll be prompted to enter your desired password.
 Copy the resulting hash and paste it in place of the `$6$REPLACE_WITH_HASHED_PASSWORD` placeholders inside `ks.cfg`:

+# Ready,Set, Build!

+Follow the steps [here](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/blob/main/walkthrough.md) to begin.

+---

+If you have any questions, comments or suggestions, please feel free to reach out to me on LinkedIn or add a comment in [Discussions](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/discussions/1)